 Maeve Hickey is an artist and photographer whose work in many media ranges from mysterious and luminous figures that inhabit intimate dreamscapes to moving photographs and assemblages that arise from a profound engagement with place and people, especially the Mexican/US borderlands and Ireland.
 She has exhibited extensively in Europe and the United States, and has been Visiting Artist and Fellow in many institutions.
 Her photographs have appeared in numerous articles.

-In collaboration with anthropologist Lawrence Taylor, she published three books of photographs:
+In collaboration with anthropologist Lawrence Taylor, she published four books of photographs:

 - The Road to Mexico (1997), which was named as a "Southwest Book of the Year" by the Tucson Citizen and chosen as one of the best travel books of 1997 by the New York Times Book Review;